resole79/resole79/readme.md

 # Education

+- May 2023 ( still enrolled ) *The Complete 2023 Web Development Bootcamp by Angela Yu at Udemy*
 - March 2023 ( still enrolled ) *100 Days of Code: The Complete Python Pro Bootcamp by Angela Yu at Udemy*
 - December 2022 – March 2023 *Software Engineering Bootcamp at HyperionDev*
 - 2003 *Web Oriented Java Developer*